- Nik Adams - City of London Police (CoLP)

 He is a Director in the forensic practice at Deloitte.
 He joined them after working as part of the executive team at CIFAS, UK Leaders in Fraud Prevention and a distinguished 30-year career in law enforcement, reaching the senior executive position of Assistant Chief Constable, Head of Serious, Organised and Economic Crime for Kent and Essex Police.
 As one of the UK's most senior detectives, he was the National Policing lead for Financial Investigation and Proceeds of Crime, leading a campaign across policing to maximise the use of financial intelligence

-Having previously been responsible for spearheading the inception and development of the Investigation & Counter Fraud Unit at Quadra Claims Services Ltd, he has recently taken on a new challenge as the Head of Investigation at McLarens.
-Brendan remains an active investigations practitioner in addition to operational duties, and has a wealth of experience in Commercial and Personal lines property claims, as well as agriculture, equine, plant & machinery, and a raft of other product types.
+Brendan joined McLarens in 2022 to take the lead on the development of their Investigation Practice which has seen a resounding success and continues to grow from strength to strength.
+Brendan remains an active investigations practitioner in addition to operational duties, and has a wealth of experience in Commercial and Personal lines claims fraud, as well as agriculture, equine, plant & machinery, and a raft of other product types.

 Neil Green